sjhennessy/Cryptocurrencies/README.md

 # Cryptocurrencies
-Conduct unsupervised machine learning using PCA technique for a cryptocurrency dataset.
+Conduct unsupervised machine learning using Principal Component Analysis (PCA) technique for a cryptocurrency dataset.

 ## Deliverable 1: Preprocessing the Data for PCA
 * Create a 532 x 4 dataframe of traded cryptocurrencies